cue-lang/cue/doc/ref/spec.md

 #### Conversions between numeric ranges
 For the conversion of numeric values, the following rules apply:

-1. Any integer prototype can be converted into any other integer prototype provided that it is within range.
+1. Any integer value can be converted into any other integer value provided that it is within range.
 2. When converting a decimal floating-point number to an integer, the fraction is discarded (truncation towards zero).
 TODO: or disallow truncating?